 A handy way to track this is by picking up a top smartwatch which should give you a general estimate as to how many calories you burn during your day.

-Should You Get An Elliptical With A Heavier Flywheel?
+Should You Use An Elliptical Every Day?

 Technically you can use an elliptical every day; however, like with most forms of exercise, it's advised you incorporate at least one rest day a week into your routine for recovery purposes.

 Rest days are important as they allow for your muscles to rebuild and grow after intense exercise, thus helping you avoid fatigue and injury.

 Also, undergoing the same exercise every day can become repetitive and your muscles will likely adapt to the exercise.

 We'd advise incorporating other forms of exercise like walking, rowing, and weightlifting into your schedule to activate different muscle groups for a more balanced routine.